 |Total Tire Thickness Center||7.3 mm|

 |Total Tire Thickness Sidewall||1.65 mm|

-The Schwalbe Marathon used for this test comes in at a weight of 729 grams, this is almost spot on to the advertised weight of 730 grams.
-The total width of the 37-622 Marathon on a 17C rim and at an air pressure of 60 psi (4 bar) comes in at 35 mm.
+The Schwalbe Marathon used for this test comes in at a weight of 729 grams; this is almost spot on to the advertised weight of 730 grams.
+The total width of the 37-622 Marathon on a 17C rim, at an air pressure of 60 psi (4 bars) comes in at 35 mm.
 Measured total height is 36 mm.

 I've measured tread depth at 2.3 mm, which is a higher than average score and means there is plenty of rubber on the tire.
 The total thickness of the tire at the center of the tread comes in at 7.3 mm -tires without a thick anti-puncture layer seem to come in at 4 - 5 mm.
 The sidewalls have a thickness of 1.65 mm.

 |Rolling Resistance Test Results (Speed: 29 kmh / 18 mph, Load: 42.5 kg)|